smallrye/smallrye-graphql/docs/client-standalone.md

 }
 ```

-Save this file as `client.java` and execute with `jbang client.java`.
+Save this file as `Client.java` and execute with `jbang Client.java`.